HackerN64/F3DEX3/README.md

 small changes in the OoT codebase are needed from there.
 However, more changes are recommended to increase performance and enable new features.

-### Select Microcode Options

-There are only two build-time options for F3DEX3.
-- Enable `CFG_G_BRANCH_W` if the microcode is replacing F3DZEX, otherwise do not enable this option if the microcode is replacing F3DEX2 or an earlier F3D version.
+There is only one build-time option for F3DEX3: enable `CFG_G_BRANCH_W` if the microcode is replacing F3DZEX, otherwise do not enable this option if the microcode is replacing F3DEX2 or an earlier F3D version.
 Enabling this option makes `SPBranchLessZ*` use the vertex's W coordinate, otherwise it uses the screen Z coordinate.
 New display lists should use the cull flags system instead of `SPBranchLessZ*`, so this only matters for vanilla display lists used in your romhack.
-- Enable `CFG_ALWAYS_LIGHTING_POSITIONAL` if you have made minor changes to your engine's lighting system (see below); disable it if you are just starting the process of porting a new game to F3DEX3.

 ### Required Changes